Connor-McCartney/Connor-McCartney.github.io/_pages/misc/assembly.md

 <br>

-option 2: copy the stack pointer
+option 2: decrease rsp (push does this automatically)